amarlearning/github-sectory/README.md

-# Github-Sectory
+## Github-Sectory

-Python script to download Github Project Subdirectory!
+Python script to download subdirectory or file of any Github repository!